stfc-roe/stfc-roe.github.io/index.md

 *If you're into PVP, targeting OPC miners is the way to go.
 It doesn't violate ROE, doesn't piss off other alliances, and you can get some decent resources out of it.*

 **How to tell if someone is UPC or OPC:**
--"Scan" their ship.
+- "Scan" their ship.
--A "rewards" box will appear in the bottom middle of the screen.
+- A "rewards" box will appear in the bottom middle of the screen.
--If there are resources showing (e.g. dilithium, ore, etc), they're OPC!
+- If there are resources showing (e.g. dilithium, ore, etc), they're OPC!
 You can see how much by clicking on the box.
 If you only see a chest/cargo, do not attack.

 **Retaliation:**
 Some players out there ignore these rules.
 It's annoying AF.
 But all retaliation must follow ROE.
 So if someone hits you outside of ROE, you're welcome to take out their warship or OPC miner in turn, but not their UPC miner.